tidalcycles/tidal-doc/docs/getting-started/tidal_start.md

-As is common with free software, you have alternative choices for the different components that make up a Tidal Cycles system. **Atom** and **SuperDirt** might be all you ever need, but there are other editors and synths you can use.
+As is common with free software, you have alternative choices for the different components that make up a Tidal Cycles system. **Pulsar** and **SuperDirt** might be all you ever need, but there are other editors and synths you can use.
 Take a look at the sidebar to see the alternatives.